WLAN-Pi/wlanpi-documentation/docs/about.md

-Title: WLANPi documentation about page
+Title: WLAN Pi documentation about page
 Authors: Nigel Bowden

 # About